freenandes/topo-da-mente/content/note/cocteau-twins.md

 ---
 ## Garlands

-Classic post-punk and of course this one is an essential in my musical listings.
-The bass reverbs inside me, the guitar riffs shreds my boredom, and Liz vocals inspires me.
+Classic post-punk, and of course, this one is an essential in my musical listings.
+The bass reverbs inside me, the guitar riffs shreds my boredom, and Liz’s vocals inspires me.

+I particularly like how post-punk sided this record is.